garethng/obsidian-blog-generator/README.md

-# Blog Generator for Obsidian
+# Blog Generator

 [简体中文](README_zh-CN.md) | [日本語](README_ja.md) | [한국어](README_ko.md)

 ## Introduction

-Blog Generator for Obsidian is a powerful plugin that transforms your Obsidian notes into well-structured blog posts.
+Blog Generator is a powerful plugin that transforms your Obsidian notes into well-structured blog posts.
 It leverages OpenAI's language models to optimize content, supports multiple languages, and handles images within your notes.

 ## Features